garrandall/popular-music-data/tracks/never-scared-bone-crusher-killer-mike-t-i-.md

 Sheeeeit, lemme show this mo'fucca how hard this shit really is!

-So I'm outside of da club and you think I'm a puuuuuuuunk So I go to my loaded tech 9 that's off in the truuuuuuuunk I told that muthafucka
+So I'm outside of da club and you think I'm a punk
+So I go to my loaded tech 9 that's off in the trunk
+I told that muthafucka
 I ain't never scared (eastside!)
 I ain't never scared (westside!)